Chrisding/seal/README.md

     run demoBatchEval.m
     ```

-    You may also choose to evaluate certain portion of the results, by looking into the code and commenting the other portions.
+    This will generate and store evaluation results in the corresponding directories.
+You may also choose to evaluate certain portion of the results, by commenting the other portions of the code.

-* To plot the precision-recall curves of results on SBD and Cityscapes, run the following command:
+* To plot the PR curves of the results on SBD and Cityscapes, run the following command upon finishing the evaluation:

     ```Matlab
     # In Matlab Command Window
     run demoGenPR.m
     ```

+    This will take the stored evaluation results as input, summarize the MF/AP scores of comparing methods, and generate class-wise precision-recall curves.

+#### Part 5: Visualization & Demo Generation
+In this part, we assume you are in the directory **`$SEAL_ROOT/lib/matlab/utils`**.

+* To perform batch evaluation of results on SBD and Cityscapes, run the following command:

+    ```Matlab
+    # In Matlab Command Window
+    run demoVisualizeGT.m
+    ```

+    This will generate colored visualizations of the SBD and Cityscapes ground truths.

+* To generate demo videos on Cityscapes, run the following command upon finishing the visualization:

+    ```Matlab
+    # In Matlab Command Window
+    run demoMakeVideo.m
+    ```

+    This will generate video files of SEAL predictions and comparison with CASENet on Cityscapes video sequences.

 ### Video Demo
 [![SEAL Demo](https://img.youtube.com/vi/gpy20uGnlY4/hq3.jpg)](https://www.youtube.com/watch?v=gpy20uGnlY4)